Viking program: Communications

+Instruments

 The lander carried instruments to achieve the primary scientific objectives of the lander mission: to study the biology, chemical composition (organic and inorganic), meteorology, seismology, magnetic properties, appearance, and physical properties of the Martian surface and atmosphere.
 Two 360-degree cylindrical scan cameras were mounted near one long side of the base.
 From the center of this side extended the sampler arm, with a collector head, temperature sensor, and magnet on the end.
 A meteorology boom, holding temperature, wind direction, and wind velocity sensors extended out and up from the top of one of the lander legs.
 A seismometer, magnet and camera test targets, and magnifying mirror are mounted opposite the cameras, near the high-gain antenna.
 An interior environmentally controlled compartment held the biology experiment and the gas chromatograph mass spectrometer.
 The X-ray fluorescence spectrometer was also mounted within the structure.
 A pressure sensor was attached under the lander body.
 The scientific payload had a total mass of approximately 91 kg.